How to apply

 Find out all you need to know about applying to study at the University of Newcastle.

-What’s more, South Asian students get to experience a multicultural, diverse and safe city to study in and the right to work in Australia once you finish your studies.
+What’s more, South Asian students get to experience a multicultural, diverse and safe city to study in and the opportunity to gain extra post study work right opportunity once you graduate.